Al Raya: History and profile

-Al Raya was launched by Gulf company for printing and publishing as a weekly newspaper on 10 May 1979.
-The company which was founded by Ali bin Jaber Al Thani also owns Gulf Times, an English-language daily.
+Al Raya was launched by the Gulf Company for Printing and Publishing as a weekly newspaper on 10 May 1979.
+The company, which was founded by Ali bin Jaber Al Thani, also owns Gulf Times, an English-language daily.
 Based in Doha, Al Raya is the second Arabic newspaper published in Qatar.
-On 27 January 1980 Al Raya was relaunched as a daily newspaper.
+On 27 January 1980, Al Raya was relaunched as a daily newspaper.

-In 1996 a corpus was created which included 187 articles published in Al Raya.
-On 27 April 2012 the paper launched the mapping mangroves project.
+In 1996, a corpus was created which included 187 articles published in Al Raya.
+On 27 April 2012, the paper launched the mapping mangroves project.

+Nasser Mohamed Al-Othman was the first editor-in-chief of the daily newspaper.
+In the initial period, many leading Arab journalists wrote for the daily.
+Abdulla Ghanim Al Binali Al Muhannadi was appointed editor-in-chief of Al-Raya in 2019.
+In 2023, Abdulla Taleb Al Marri became the editor-in-chief of the newspaper.

 Political stance and content

 Although Al Raya is privately owned, it is the semi-official newspaper of Qatar.
 Therefore, it has a pro-government stance.
-The major rival of the daily is another Arabic Qatari newspaper Al Sharq which has opposite political stance.
+The major rival of the daily is another Arabic Qatari newspaper, Al Sharq, which has the opposite political stance.

 Al Raya mostly provides news about the receptions and activities of the ruling family, Al Thani, as well as about official events.
 In addition, the daily has large supplements on sports and business as well as a special supplement called He and She.
-The paper offered a weekly page on the environmental issues from 1999 to 2005.
+The paper offered a weekly page on environmental issues from 1999 to 2005.

 Following the 2013 coup in Egypt, Al Raya concentrated on the ongoing demonstrations of supporters of the Muslim Brotherhood and ousted President Mohamed Morsi.
 In August 2013, an editorial of the paper argued that possible US-led intervention against Syria would not be celebrated, but the Assad regime was "useless" and caused no other option than such intervention.

-Staff

-Nasser Mohamed Al-Othman is the first editor-in-chief of the daily newspaper.
-In the initial period many leading Arab journalists wrote for the daily.
-Abdulla Ghanim Al Binali Al Muhannadi is the editor-in-chief of the daily.

 Circulation

-In the early 1990s Al Raya had a circulation of 10,000 copies and was distributed in Saudi Arabia and Egypt in addition to its native Qatar.
-Until 1995 when the other Arabic daily, Al Watan, was launched the paper enjoyed higher levels of circulation, but then lost its one-third of circulation.
-In 2000 Al Raya was the second best selling newspaper in Qatar with a circulation of 18,000 copies.
+In the early 1990s, Al Raya had a circulation of 10,000 copies and was distributed in Saudi Arabia and Egypt in addition to its native Qatar.
+It had higher levels of circulation until 1995 when the other Arabic daily, Al Watan, was launched; Al-Raya then lost one-third of its circulation.
+In 2000, Al Raya was the second best selling newspaper in Qatar with a circulation of 18,000 copies.
 The estimated circulation of the paper in 2003 was 8,000 copies.
-Al Raya's circulation increased to 18,000 copies in 2008.
-The online version of the paper was the 47th most visited website for 2010 in the MENA region.
+Al Raya's circulation increased to 18,000 copies again in 2008.
+In 2010, the online version of the paper was the 47th most-visited website in the MENA region.